IONapp/api-docs/resources/holidays.md

 `POST /api/holidays/`

 #### Fields
-`id` - id of the holiday to modify
+`id` - id of the holiday to modify, should be omitted for new holidays
 `name` - name of the holiday
 `country` - country (2-letter code) the holiday is celebrated in
 `date` - `yyyy-mm-dd` date of the holiday